-In this post: Find our where to find art and craft supplies in Jeddah.
+Find out where to find art and craft supplies in Jeddah.
 A detailed list and review of shops and areas around Jeddah that cater to crafters.
-If you are looking for yarn, needles, paints, scrapbook or quilting supplies, etc. this post may help you.
+If you are looking for yarn, needles, paints, scrapbook, sewing or quilting supplies, etc. this post may help you.

 Our post Craft Shops in Jeddah has become our most popular post this year.
 I have had quite a few readers write in asking about information on where to find more art and craft supplies in Jeddah that I think it is necessary to post another list.
 This week, I am writing a bigger list of all the places to find art and craft supplies in Jeddah.
 I hope this helps.

-This post is part of the ‘Where in Jeddah’ series.
-You may search for more articles in the series by clicking the tag.
+This post is part of the ‘Where in Jeddah‘ series.
+You may search for more articles in the series by clicking below.

 We are talking about crafts supplies today.
-Crafts like crochet, knitting, tatting, macramé, scrapbooking, beading and jewellery making, quilting, embroidery and sewing, General arts and crafts, pottery and preschool needs.
+Crafts like crochet, knitting, tatting, macramé, scrapbooking, beading and jewelery making, quilting, embroidery and sewing, General arts and crafts, pottery and preschool needs.